plone/training/voltoaddons/01-addon-basics.rst

 organization doesn't belong to the Plone community.

-Use ``@plone/datatable-tutorial`` as the package name and ``src/index.js`` as the package main.
+Use ``@plone/datatable-tutorial`` as the package name and ``src/index.js`` as the package main script.
 Create ``src/index.js`` with the following content:

 .. code-block:: jsx